magento/devdocs/src/guides/v2.4/install-gde/install/cli/install-cli-uninstall.md

 To update the Magento software:

-*  If you installed the software from an archive or if you used 'composer-create-project', use the Component Manager or System Upgrade utilities.
+*  If you installed the software from an archive or if you used 'composer-create-project', see the [Upgrade Guide]({{ page.baseurl }}/comp-mgr/bk-compman-upgrade-guide.html).
 *  If you are a contributing developer (that is, you used `git clone`), see [Contributing developers—update, reinstall Magento][].

 ## Reinstall the Magento software {#instgde-install-magento-reinstall}